rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/STA130/Introduction to R.md

 	- Reads a file called `“sta130grades.csv”` and saves these data in a *tibble* called grades
 - How to look at data?
 	1. `glimpse()`
-		- tells us how many rows and volumns there are
+		- tells us how many rows and columns there are
 		- lists out the column names, their data types
 		- peak at first few values
 		- summary of data, not the data itself